OfficeDev/office-js-docs-pr/reference/excel-requirement-sets.md

 |[worksheetCollection](reference/excel/worksheetcollection.md)|_Method_ > [getItemOrNull(key: string)](reference/excel/worksheetcollection.md#getitemornullkey-string)|Gets a worksheet object using its Name or ID.
 If the

 ## What's new in Excel JavaScript API 1.2
+The following are the new additions to the Excel JavaScript APIs in requirement set 1.2.

 ## What's new in Excel JavaScript API 1.1